 For any actor seeking award show buzz, working with Russell is a safe bet.
 His films have scored numerous accolades for his stars, with Lawrence taking home the Academy Award for Best Actress in his 2012 film Silver Linings Playbook and a second Oscar for Best Supporting Actress in American Hustle.
 Bale received the Best Supporting Actor award in 2010 for his role in The Fighter, as did Melissa Leo in the Best Supporting Actress category.

 Russell’s career has also come with controversy, and plenty of drama between him and the stars he works with.
 George Clooney, whom Russell directed in Three Kings, claimed to Playboy that Russell was a toxic presence on set who would often scream at members of the crew and humiliate people, sometimes until they cried.
-Russell’s behaviour led to an altercation between him and Clooney.
+Russell’s behavior led to an altercation between him and Clooney.

 In a 2004 interview with Premiere, Clooney said of Russell, per The Guardian: “Quite honestly, if he comes near me, I’ll sock him right in the fucking mouth.”